-For better precision, you can create seeding maps based on up to 10 different maps.
+You can create seeding maps based on up to 10 different maps.
 You can select only biomass, soil, or yield maps or use a combination of those three types.
-SKYFLD® allows you to prioritize the base maps, so you decide on their order in terms of using the data.

-In the next steps, you will decide how many seeding zones your map should have.
+Additionally, you decide how many seeding zones your map should have.
 Each zone will have a different quantity of seeds applied to it, depending on the biomass vitality of that area.
 The last step of creating a seeding map is defining the crop type and variety, choosing machinery, and adjusting parameters.
 You will see in the preview how the map changes based on your equipment’s specifications.

 To create a seeding map, follow the steps explained in this article.

 You can create fertilisation maps based on up to 10 biomass or soil maps.
-In one of the steps of creation, you decide on the number of zones and choose the fertiliser type - organic, manufactured, or you can add your own.
+You also define the number of zones and choose the fertiliser type - organic, manufactured, or you can add your own.
 The fertilisers that you will see on the list depend on the region of your farm.

 You have to select the base of your fertiliser as the total amount of it will be calculated based on the concentration of a chosen nutrient: nitrogen (N), phosphorus pentoxide (P2O5), or potassium oxide (K2O).
 Next, pick your fertilisation strategy.
 You can choose between assimilation and differentiation.
 Choose assimilation if you want to apply more fertiliser to those areas of your field where the biomass vitality is lower.
 If you wish to apply more fertiliser to the high productivity zones, choose differentiation.

 In the last step, you choose machinery, and you can set the N-Balance - an optional nitrogen limit.
 You can see the changes on the map preview throughout the whole process of map creation.